Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 https://gamedevacademy.org/js13kgames-tutorial/

+## Notes

+This tutorial was published in 2015.
+It doesn't make use of newer JS syntax.
+When I built the tutorial there was also atleast one error, this may have been my mistake, or it may be an error.
+These things don't make this a bad project, but the opposite!
+Solving errors and updating code to newer syntax is very much a problem you will run into on a job.
+There is a lot to learn from solving these kinds of problems.

 ## Challenges

 Imagine this is a code base you inherited from another developer or it's been handed to you as part of a new position.
 It will be your job to find bugs and fix them, refactor existing code, update code, and implement new features.